-- Amalgam (often called silver) and resin (tooth-colored) fillings for Primary (baby) and Permanent (adult) Teeth. - Same surface of the same tooth covered once every two years. - Only covered when decay is visible, a fracture causes a loss of a significant part of the tooth (missing cusp), or a fracture causes significant damage to an existing filling. - Two fillings to the biting surface of the top Molars are covered only if the two fillings have healthy tooth structure between them. - Permanent back teeth can have fillings on a maximum of five surfaces per tooth, except for upper Molars which can have fillings on a maximum of six surfaces per tooth. - Permanent front teeth can have resin-based fillings on a maximum of six surfaces. - Making sure your child's bite is correct and comfortable after getting a filling is part of the treatment. - If your child gets a filling within six months of having preparation for a crown, and the filling is done by the same Dentist, then it will be covered as part of the crown treatment.
+Amalgam (silver) and resin-based composite (tooth-colored) fillings

+- Covered for Primary and Permanent Teeth. - Covered once every two years on the same surface of the same tooth.

+- Covered only when decay is visible, a fracture causes a loss of a significant part of the tooth (missing cusp), or a fracture causes significant damage to an existing filling. - ♦ Two fillings to the biting surface of the top Molars are covered. - Permanent back teeth can have fillings on a maximum of five surfaces per tooth, except for upper Molars which can have fillings on a maximum of six surfaces per tooth. - Permanent front teeth can have resin-based fillings on a maximum of six surfaces.